huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Servers MAY support session resumption, and MAY do that with or without supporting 0-RTT, using the mechanisms described in {{Section 4.6.1 of RFC9001}}.
-Servers supporting 0-RTT MUST NOT immediately process a replayable transactions received in 0-RTT data, but instead MUST adopt one of the following behaviours:
+Servers supporting 0-RTT MUST NOT immediately process non-replayable transactions received in 0-RTT data, but instead MUST adopt one of the following behaviours:

 * Queue the offending transaction and only process it after the QUIC handshake